NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Description:** Value of the 'resource_role' property in the RetrievalSource of a Knowledge Graph Edge must be a non-empty ResourceRole enum value!

 ## Warning

+### warning.biolink.element.range.unspecified

+**Message:** Undefined slot range specification

+**Context:** identifier, context, value

+**Description:** Biolink Model error: the range slot of the specified element is missing or its value is not a known enum?

 ### warning.trapi.response.status.unknown